vivekvarma1807/weather-prediction-model-ml/README.md

- Weather Prediction using Machine Learning -
+Tomorrow's Weather Prediction using Machine Learning -

 A Python project that predicts tomorrow's maximum temperature using historical weather data and compares three machine learning algorithms.
 The link for the free weather data API --- [Open-Meteo API](https://open-meteo.com/)